Azure/PSRule.Rules.Azure/docs/features.md

 ## Cross-platform

-PSRule uses modern PowerShell libraries at its core, allowing it to go anywhere Windows PowerShell 5.1 or PowerShell Core 6.2 can go.
+PSRule uses modern PowerShell libraries at its core, allowing it to go anywhere PowerShell can go.
 PSRule runs on MacOS, Linux and Windows.

-To install PSRule for Azure use the `Install-Module` cmdlet within Windows PowerShell or PowerShell Core.
+To install PSRule for Azure use the `Install-Module` cmdlet within PowerShell.

 ```powershell
 Install-Module -Name PSRule.Rules.Azure -Scope CurrentUser;